joe-ldp/MultiResetReborn/README.md

 ## Credit

 - Specnr for originally authoring this macro
-- Me (Ravalle/Joe) for this fork
+- Me (Ravalle/Joe) for this rework
-- The collaborators listed on GitHub for minor enhancements
-- PodX12 for some minor enchancements
+- Algorythm for always backseating my code
-- Sam Dao (real)
-- jojoe77777 for making the original wall macro
+- jojoe77777 for making the original multi instance macro
-- Everyone I can't list who has contributed ideas